Posted On: June 19, 2025

 Ensuring that your staff knows how to follow the law as they serve alcohol to patrons is a huge one.
 You need to be confident that they can check ID properly, recognize and prevent direct or indirect underage sales, spot patrons who are on the edge of being overserved, and know how to refuse service in situations where it would be illegal.

-We’ve been providing online responsible alcohol sales and service training for over twenty years.
-Our training methods have stood the test of time, and we’re approved to meet training compliance requirements in many jurisdictions.
+At Learn2Serve by 360training, we’ve been providing online responsible alcohol seller and server training for over twenty years.
+Our alcohol sales training methods meet training compliance requirements in many jurisdictions.

 You can also get package deals with food handler training for all your compliance needs in one place.
 Get started today!